Java under the Microscope: Stack, Heap, and GC using Code Examples

 Key Points

-Example of a stack frame and GC
+Example of Stack Frame and GC

-Example with JVM, JIT, and Code Cache
+JIT Compiler with JVM, JIT and Code Cache

 public class JITCodeCacheExample {